thomaseleff/AutoEq-Device-Manager/README.md

 # AutoEq Device Manager
-The AutoEq Device Manager integrates the [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) parametric equalizer for Windows with the [AutoEQ](https://github.com/jaakkopasanen/AutoEq) project, providing a system-tray tool to switch playback devices and apply audio device EQ profiles.
+The AutoEq Device Manager integrates the [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) parametric equalizer for Windows with the [AutoEq](https://github.com/jaakkopasanen/AutoEq) project, providing a system-tray tool to switch playback devices and apply audio device EQ profiles.
 This tool is written in PowerShell and utilizes the [AudioDeviceCmdlets](https://github.com/frgnca/AudioDeviceCmdlets) module to manage Windows playback devices.
 # Features
 - System-tray tool minimized to the taskbar to avoid desktop clutter
 - Ability to switch between any connected playback device
 - Ability to change or remove parametric EQ profiles for any number of audio devices
 - Output window for viewing status of the application tasks
 # Installation
-Instructions for setting-up the AutoEQ Device Manager.
+Instructions for setting-up the AutoEq Device Manager.
 ## Requirements
 - Windows Operating System (> v7)
 - Equalizer APO (> v1.2.1)